Dotneteer/dotneteer.github.io/_posts/2017-01-05-vsxreloaded-part-5.md

 Nonetheless, as the highlighted lines in the markup show, you can use predefined `DynamicResource` bindings to set colors and other visual resources to match the current theme settings of the IDE.
 With these settings, the `WelcomeToolWindowControl` applies the appropriate background and text colors with both the light and back IDE themes.

+{: class="note"}
-_NOTE: For the full list of `VsBrush` resources, check this link: [https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.shell.vsbrushes.aspx](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.shell.vsbrushes.aspx).
+__Note__: For the full list of `VsBrush` resources, check this link: [https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.shell.vsbrushes.aspx](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.shell.vsbrushes.aspx).
 The `VsBrushes` static class declares all resource keys you can use with the `VsBrush` resource prefix.
 When you convert `VsBrushes` static properties to `VsBrush` resource keys, just omit the “Key” suffix from the property name.
-For example, the `VsBrushes.WindowKey` property tells that you can use the `VsBrush.Window` resource name with `DynamicResource`._
+For example, the `VsBrushes.WindowKey` property tells that you can use the `VsBrush.Window` resource name with `DynamicResource`.

 There is nothing surprising in the code behind the markup: